 The most important factor is the kind of coaching you will receive.
 Coaches at each club have a wide range of coaching experience, from very successful high school and college coaches (head and assistant) to those with little experience.
 Parents of a volleyball player have a shared responsibility with the player.
 A few of the biggest responsibilities are encouraging good sportsmanship and responsible behavior, support and encourage your child win or lose, providing support financially and assist with transportation.
 Parents also have the responsibility to conduct themselves in a reasonable, responsible manner.
 Parents must be aware that they have as much, if not more, influence on the chemistry of their team than the coach.
 How can a player be a good team member when they have to listen to a parent bad mouth their teammates or coach?
 How can the team have good chemistry when parents sit in the stands and make disparaging comments about players or coaches to other parents?

-The player will have until November 30, 2019 at 5:00 PM central time to officially commit to a club ~ Please note: this does not mean the club will hold a position for the uncommitted player.
+The player will have through November 30 to officially commit to a club ~ Please note: this does not mean the club will hold a position for the uncommitted player.
 Once a player commits to the club, the club will then be able to put that player on the roster of a team.
 The player is then officially committed to that club.
 Any financial commitments made to a club are between the individual and the club (not the Delta Region) ~ Clubs are private enterprises.

 Choosing a volleyball club is serious business.
 It is a commitment in time and money as well as an individual commitment to a club for the duration of the season.
 Spending a little time researching your options and opportunities may save you from a frustrating (or worse) season.
 Be sure to ask lots of questions.
 If possible, talk with players and parents who have played in the club before.
 If a club is hesitant to answer those questions, it is probably best to move on.